 COVID-19 and your visit to Yoho National Park

-Opening details will differ across the country.
+Openings and services differ across the country.
 Please check the Parks Canada national information portal dedicated to COVID-19 for regular updates.

 Important information about your visit to Yoho National Park

-The health and safety of visitors, employees and all Canadians is of the utmost importance and Parks Canada will follow the advice and guidance of public health authorities in resuming visitor access and services.
 Only places and activities where health and safety risks can be mitigated will be available for visitation.

 Visitors can safely and confidently visit the parks, however, it will be a different experience with COVID related safety measures in place.
-These measure currently range from additional signage, enhanced cleaning protocols in washrooms, to limiting parking and monitoring visitor numbers in high use locations.

-What's open (as of June 1, 2020)
+What's open (as of August 18, 2020)

 - Trails are open and trail conditions will be monitored and updated here: trail conditions

-What's closed (as of June 1, 2020)
+What's closed (as of August 18, 2020)